fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The type of argument1 of 'hat erweiterte Koeffizientenmatrix' is 'lineares Gleichungssystem'
 - The result type of 'hat erweiterte Koeffizientenmatrix' is 'Matrix'
 - 'hat erweiterte Koeffizientenmatrix' is functional
+- There is a class 'komplexwertige Funktion'
+- There is a class 'reellwertige Funktion'
+- There is a class: 'Zeitbereich'
 - There is a unary operator: 'Zeitableitung'
 - 'Zeitableitung' has the alternative label 'time derivative'
 - The type of argument1 of 'Zeitableitung' is 'reellwertige Funktion'